If you have rheumatoid arthritis, this is your chance to make a difference

-The study is being conducted by rheumatologists from the Royal United Hospitals Bath, an NHS centre of excellence.
-Analysts from the Centre for the Analysis of Motion, Entertainment Research and Applications (CAMERA) at University of Bath and technology experts from Living With, creators of the top paid medical app in the UK.
+Rheumatologists from the Royal United Hospitals Bath, an NHS centre of excellence.
+Analysts from the Centre for the Analysis of Motion, Entertainment Research and Applications (CAMERA) at University of Bath.
+And health app developers from Living With, creators of the top paid medical app in the UK.

 Participants will need to attend an hour-long introductory test session.
 During this time, your mobile phone will be set up with an app.
 You will also have the chance to test a verity of accompanying connected devices.

 After the initial session, participants will be asked to track their disease activity once a week through the app for roughly 6 weeks.
 Tracking in the app should be quick and take less than five minutes to complete.

 Depending on availability, participants may be asked to return for additional testing sessions with the accompanying connected devices.